 Appendix IV: Criminal Background Checks: Guidelines for Response

 Each adult who participates in our RRUUC community has worth and dignity.
 Thus, each instance where a past conviction is revealed by a Criminal Background Check (CBC) will be carefully considered by the Safe Congregation Committee.
 For each instance that is considered, members of The Safe Congregation Committee will sign a confidentiality agreement related to the particular incident.
-These records will be kept in a dedicated, locked filing cabinet in the office of the inister.
+These records will be kept in a dedicated, locked filing cabinet in the office of the Senior Minister.

 The Safe Congregation Committee (SCC) will strive to follow the following guidelines with compassion, care and confidentiality for all concerned.